stefanbertos/bulkgate-sms/README.md

 This will capture all logs from the library, including requests and API responses.

-- See full API documentation: https://help.bulkgate.com/docs/en/http-simple-transactional-post-json.html
+- See full API documentation: [BulkGate HTTP API Docs](https://help.bulkgate.com/docs/en/http-simple-transactional-post-json.html)

 ---